Sustainable Gift Wrapping

 Experiences, not things

-Increasingly people are valuing experiences over physical gifts.
-Appreciating less rather than more.
-Ironically as it is ever easier to buy and receive things, we value them less.
-With a bit of forethought, what experience could you give a friend that you know would be most meaningful to them?
+Increasingly people are valuing experiences over physical gifts, and this is a simple way to be waste free this Xmas.
+Appreciating less, chosen well over more chosen poorly.
+Ironically as it is easier to buy and receive things, we value them less.
+With a bit of forethought, what experience could you give a friend that you know that would be most meaningful to them?
 And how could you give it to them in a way that is zero-waste?
 As mentioned in the Euromonitor International: